top of page

 Provider Group Data Consolidation

-Internal references only: Provider groups must now be defined once and referenced across the file.
-This should in theory greatly reduce duplication and file size.
+• Internal references only: Provider groups must now be defined once and referenced across the file.
+This should greatly reduce duplication and file size.

-Removed separate reference file: All provider group information now lives within the in-network file, preventing dead links and missing provider data.
+• Removed separate reference file: All provider group information now resides within the in-network file, preventing dead links and missing provider data.

 📊 Impact: Fewer errors from dead links (e.g., Cigna, Geisinger) and easier parsing.